-Performance-based Common Assignments (No Tk20 submission required)

-1. Classroom Management Plan (18 points):
+Performance-based Common Assignments (No Tk20 submission required) 1.
+Classroom Management Plan (18 points):

-- a.
-Part One: For this assignment, you will report on your own classroom management plan or observe another classroom of interest that includes students with mild-moderate exceptional needs.
-Pick one room and one class period (especially critical for secondary teachers) and include: - i.
+- i.
 A detailed drawing of the classroom including where centers, desks, etc. are located and your rationale for this particular arrangement (if visiting a classroom that is not your own, you will need to interview the classroom teacher to get information about the rationale) - ii.
-A sample daily schedule of the classroom teacher - iii.
-A description of behavior management techniques/system used in the classroom and rationale for these choices (if visiting a classroom that is not your own, you may need to interview the classroom teacher to get some or all of this information) - iv.
-The effectiveness of the current setting system (based on observation and/or your knowledge of the classroom if it is your own) - b.
+A sample daily schedule of the classroom teacher - A description of behavior management techniques/system used in the classroom and rationale for these choices (if visiting a classroom that is not your own, you may need to interview the classroom teacher to get some or all of this information) - iv.
+The effectiveness of the current setting system (based on observation and/or your knowledge of the classroom if it is your own)

+b.
 Part Two: After reviewing the current system, suggest changes based upon current research that would improve the classroom environment.
 Create the ideal classroom setting and include a second drawing to highlight the changes.
 Utilize specific citations to support keeping the current setting or making the changes you recommend.
 State your emerging philosophy of classroom management on which the revised behavior management system is based with references to philosophy/explanations of behavior discussed in the Scheuermann and Hall text and in class.
 A grading rubric is available on Blackboard for this assignment.
 Consult this rubric before beginning the assignment.